springbov/dndsrd5.2_markdown/src/03_Classes/09_Rogue.md

 | 18    | +6                | Elusive                                                | 9d6          |
 | 19    | +6                | Epic Boon                                              | 10d6         |
 | 20    | +6                | Stroke of Luck                                         | 10d6         |

-### Rogue Class Features

-As a Rogue, you gain the following class features when you reach the specified Rogue levels.
-These features are listed in the Rogue Features table.

 #### Level 1: Expertise